What is a reverse proxy server?

-The reverse proxy (Ireland) is deployed as a web server and behaves like a web server.
-However rather than storing the website content in Ireland, the reverse proxy forwards the request to a 'parent server' where the content is stored.
+The reverse proxy is deployed as a web server and behaves like a web server.
+However, rather than storing the website content in Ireland, the reverse proxy forwards the request to a "parent server" where the content is stored.
 The reverse proxy server can cache website content, which reduces page load times.

-Our reverse proxy server is located in Ireland and has a Irish IP which are both important parameters in search engines' algorithms.
-From a user and search engine perspective the website 'appears' to be in Ireland.
+Our reverse proxy server is located in Ireland and has an Irish IP, which are both important parameters in search engines' algorithms.
+From a user and search engine perspective, the website appears to be in Ireland.

 Our reverse proxy server in Ireland is a Linux HTTP proxy server which has been configured to allow secure sockets layer (SSL) content to pass through.